roypat/linux/Documentation/virt/kvm/api.rst

 consumed from guest_memfd, regardless of whether it is a shared or a private fault.

+When the capability KVM_CAP_GUEST_MEMFD_NO_DIRECT_MAP is supported, the 'flags' field supports GUEST_MEMFD_FLAG_NO_DIRECT_MAP.
+Setting this flag makes the guest_memfd instance behave similarly to memfd_secret, and unmaps the memory backing it from the kernel's address space before being passed off to userspace or the guest.

 See KVM_SET_USER_MEMORY_REGION2 for additional details.

 4.143 KVM_PRE_FAULT_MEMORY